rails/rails/guides/source/debugging_rails_applications.md

 ### What is the Logger?

-Rails makes use of the +ActiveSupport::BufferedLogger+ class to write log information.
-You can also substitute another logger such as +Log4r+ if you wish.
+Rails makes use of the `ActiveSupport::BufferedLogger` class to write log information.
+You can also substitute another logger such as `Log4r` if you wish.

-You can specify an alternative logger in your +environment.rb+ or any environment file:
+You can specify an alternative logger in your `environment.rb` or any environment file:

 ```ruby
 Rails.logger = Logger.new(STDOUT)
 Rails.logger = Log4r::Logger.new("Application Log")
 ```

-Or in the +Initializer+ section, add _any_ of the following
+Or in the `Initializer` section, add _any_ of the following

 ```ruby
 config.logger = Logger.new(STDOUT)
 config.logger = Log4r::Logger.new("Application Log")
 ```

-TIP: By default, each log is created under +Rails.root/log/+ and the log file name is +environment_name.log+.
+TIP: By default, each log is created under `Rails.root/log/` and the log file name is `environment_name.log`.

 ### Log Levels

 When something is logged it's printed into the corresponding log if the log level of the message is equal or higher than the configured log level.
-If you want to know the current log level you can call the +Rails.logger.level+ method.
+If you want to know the current log level you can call the `Rails.logger.level` method.

-The available log levels are: +:debug+, +:info+, +:warn+, +:error+, +:fatal+, and +:unknown+, corresponding to the log level numbers from 0 up to 5 respectively.
+The available log levels are: `:debug`, `:info`, `:warn`, `:error`, `:fatal`, and `:unknown`, corresponding to the log level numbers from 0 up to 5 respectively.
 To change the default log level, use

 ```ruby
 config.log_level = :warn # In any environment initializer, or